Sorry... this game is not playable in your browser.

 Peg solitaire, also called Chinese Checkers, is a game of luck and skill.
 Remove pegs by jumping over them, just like Checkers, until only one peg remains in the center of the board.

-Your goal is to clear all of the pegs but one.
+Your goal of this online peg game is to clear all of the pegs but one.
 To clear a peg, jump over it into an empty space.
 Tap a peg to select it, and then tap an empty space to make a jump.

 How is Peg Solitaire Different From Regular Solitaire?